pawn-lang/sa-mp-fixes/README.md

 BypassDialog | You can type commands and move while in dialogs. | Return 0. | [Y_Less](https://github.com/Y-Less) | |
 SetTimer | Valid timers can return ID 0. | Recreate them and kill the original. | [Y_Less](https://github.com/Y-Less) | |

+## API

+fixes.inc includes a lot of data and processing that is required for it to function, but could be useful for other scripts - things like vehicle meta-data, current status of players, and more.
+While new functions are not the primary goal of this include, it seems silly to keep this information hidden when it can be used, forcing people to duplicate functionality just to do things like get a player's current dialog ID for example.
+The general rule is still not to add new functions, there are many other libraries for that, but if the data already exists thanks to the code required for a fix, then it might as well be exposed.

 ## Options